SH1W4/WinDiagKit/SECURITY.md

 ### Hall of Fame

-We recognize security researchers who help improve WinDiagKit's security:
+We recognize security researchers who help improve Orbit-DevOps's security:

 *No reports yet - be the first!*